Azure/Vector-Search-AI-Assistant/README.md

 ## Generating vectors

-Vectors are generated in Change Feed handler (GenericChangeFeedHandler() function) contained in the `VectorSearchAiAssistant.Service` project which monitors the changes in `customer` and `products` containers.
+Vectors are generated in Change Feed handler (GenericChangeFeedHandler() method) contained in the `VectorSearchAiAssistant.Service` project which monitors the changes in `customer` and `products` containers.
 As soon as a new document is inserted into either of these containers, the Change Feed handler will generate a vector and add the document and its embedding to the `vector-index` Cognitive Search index.

 ## Searching vectors